 10/16/18 – A pioneering scientist explains ‘deep learning’

 Dr. Terry Sejnowski discusses his new book, The Deep Learning Revolution.
 (The Verge) More

 9/19/18 – Physicists Train Robotic Gliders to Soar like Birds

 Researchers used reinforcement learning to train gliders to autonomously navigate atmospheric thermals.
 The study, a collaboration between UC San Diego, the Salk Institute and Abdus Salam International Center for Theoretical Physics in Italy, was published in the Sept.
 19 issue of “Nature."
 Dr. Terry Sejnowski, a co-author of the study, explains, "This paper is an important step toward artificial intelligence."
 (UC San Diego) More

 September 2018 – Sound Health: Music and the Mind

 TDLC investigator Dr. John Iversen spoke at Music and the Mind, held at The Kennedy Center on September 7-8, 2018.
 The program brought together artists and neuroscientists to explore connections between music, rhythm, and brain development.
-Read about the event on The Kennedy Center website, or download the flyer here!
+Click here for more!
+You can also read about the event on The Kennedy Center website, or download the flyer here!

 7/18/18 – New Summer Internship Underway at UC San Diego (10 News)